gmonu/Website-to-Android-application/README.md

 # Website-to-Android-application
 Its a android project which is about to convert any website to Android application.
-In my case i have choosen gameresidence.com and have converted it to An android application named VERSUS
+In my case i have choosen gameresidence.com and have converted it to An android application named VERSUS.
+  Versus is nothing but an android application which is having a website of VERSUS website.
+This website is useful for those who wants to play LAN events or organize LAN gaming event of ESPORTS event.

 # Difference between Website and Android app